Atlantis Casino Resort Spa

-The Atlantis Casino Resort Spa (formerly Golden Road Motor Inn, Travelodge, Quality Inn and Clarion) is a hotel and casino located in Reno, Nevada.
+The Atlantis Casino Resort Spa (formerly Golden Road Motor Inn, Travelodge, Quality Inn and Clarion) is a hotel and casino located in Reno, Nevada, United States.
 It is owned and operated by Monarch Casino & Resort, Inc. Its three hotel towers have a combined 824 guest rooms and suites.
 The casino floor spans 64,814 sq ft.
 Often known simply as "Atlantis," it is one of Reno's most profitable and luxurious properties, competing directly with Peppermill Hotel Casino and Grand Sierra Resort for customers.
 Nearly $150 million has been spent on upgrading the facility.

 History

 Golden Road Motor Inn (1972–1979)

 Prior to 1972, the present-day Atlantis was home to the Golden Road Motor Inn, a 142-room motel.
 In that year, the property was purchased by the Farahi family.
 The purchase included with it a restaurant on the site known as the Copper Kettle.

 Travelodge (1979–1986)

 Shortly after the purchase, a franchise agreement was signed with Travelodge.